Kensuke Kitahama

-Kensuke Kitahama (北浜 健介, Kitahama Kensuke) is a Japanese professional shogi player, ranked 8-dan.
+Kensuke Kitahama (北浜 健介, Kitahama Kensuke) is a Japanese professional shogi player ranked 8-dan.

-Early life
+Early life, amateur shogi and apprenticeship

 Kensuke Kitahama was born in Ebina, Kanagawa on December 28, 1975.
 As a sixth-grade elementary school student, he finished runner-up to Kōsuke Tamura in the 12th Elementary Student Meijin Tournament in 1987.

 In September 1988, Kitahama entered the Japan Shogi Association's apprentice school at the rank of 6-kyū under the sponsorship of shogi professional Yoshimasa Saeki.
 He was promoted to 1-dan in 1992 and obtained full professional status and the rank of 4-dan in April 1994.